Your house or your stuff is broken, damaged, lost, or stolen. But is the damage covered by your home insurance policy?

 If the answer is YES, we need to get started on that emergency fund, STAT!

 What’s covered then?
 Lots of things.
-Here’s a several scenarios.
+Here are several scenarios.

 Having an EMERGENCY FUND is the first step in a good insurance plan.